Elan SCX: Snowboards arrive

 Experiments with slightly greater sidecut on skis did appear during this period, including the Head Yahoo and especially the Atomic Powder Plus.
 Further developments followed due to changes in competitive giant slalom, as the gates were moved further apart and resulted in much more turning.
 K2 responded with the GS Race with a 10 mm sidecut, and several similar designs followed.
-In spite of reports that these skis were easier to turn, they were considered specialty items and the designs offered only to the race and performance markets.
+Despite reports that these skis were easier to turn, they were considered specialty items and the designs offered only to the race and performance markets.

 One particularly notable experiment was made at Olin.
 In 1984, one of the Olin executives asked ski designer Frank Meatto if it were possible to make a beginners ski that would make skiing easier to learn.
 Meatto and co-designer Ed Pilpel decided to experiment with a radical sidecut as a way of improving turns.
 They designed a ski with a 31 mm sidecut, but it had tips that were 128 mm wide and they wouldn't fit into their presses.
 They solved this by cutting the ski in half longitudinally, leaving the curve only on the inside edge, which powers the turn.
 The ski was so narrow underfoot that additional platforms had to be added to mount the bindings.
 The result was effectively one-half of the parabolic designs that would follow.
 The company produced 150 pairs to demonstrate at the SIA trade show in 1986, but no one purchased the odd-looking asymmetrical "Albert" design.